Farhaan-amin7/Git-community-clasroom/README.md

 # Git-community-clasroom
-Official classroom for git learning
+Official classroom for git learning.
 Farhaan amin is editing this file.